Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 PHP is the primary programming language used by WooCommerce and WordPress.

 Both PHP and WordPress are open-source programming languages.
-New versions of the software are frequently released by a very active developer community.
+A very active developer community frequently releases new versions of the software.

-The PHP Performance team dedicates a great deal of time and resources to improving PHP performance for each new release.
+The PHP Performance team dedicates considerable time and resources to improving PHP performance with each new release.

 Hosting companies that offer WordPress hosting don’t always switch to the latest PHP version as quickly.
-Software compatibility is often ensured by running several versions behind.
+Running several versions behind often ensures software compatibility.

 Switch to the Info tab on the Tools > Site Health page to see which PHP version is being used by your website.